roydejong/BeatNet/README.md

 You can host public or private servers for you and your friends, or the community at large.

-🤔 **Lost?
+> [!TIP]
+> Lost?
 Confused?
-If you don't want to run or host your own server, [check out BeatTogether](https://discord.com/invite/gezGrFG4tz)!
-They provide free public servers for the community.**
+If you don't want to run or host your own server, check out **[BeatTogether](https://discord.com/invite/gezGrFG4tz)**!
+They provide free public servers for the community.
+BeatNet is primarily aimed at modders, developers and power users.

-## Compatibility

-**ℹ️ Compatible / tested with Beat Saber version 1.38 only**
+**✅ This version is compatible/tested with Beat Saber version 1.38 only.**

-✅ Compatible with MultiplayerCore and all multiplayer mods.

 ## Download
 You will need the [.NET 8 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed to run the server.